runtenick/SoftwareArchitecture/README.md

 Initially, the model uses fake data, as indicated by the green __Stub__ area.
 However, as the project progressed, the model was updated to use data from an API client.

 This client connects to a __Web API__, which serves as a bridge between the model and the data storage layer.
 The Web API interacts with an Entity Framework __(EF) database__, which is responsible for storing and managing data.
-In its early developement, the API would also use fake data, hence the Stub area also present here.
+In its early developement, the API would also use fake data, hence connection with the Stub.
 Both the model and the API interact with this database to retrieve and store data as needed.
 Additionnaly, the Web API is hosted on a __server__ [1], which allows clients to easily access it and interact with the model and data.

 By using a central model and a Web API, we have designed a flexible architecture that can accommodate different types of clients and data storage systems.